ryanbrecher/ryanbrecher/README.md

 ### Hi there 👋

 I'm Ryan, an accomplished senior cybersecurity professional with a robust background encompassing 7+ years of expertise in networking, voice, system administration, cloud (AWS/Azure), and web development.
-I am also an aspiring DevOps Engineer 👋
+I am also an aspiring DevOps Engineer with an interest in DevSecOps 👋

-Over the next few months I will showcase some projects and security scripts I have done in order to better demonstrate my hands-on experience with various tools and technologies.
+Over the next few months I will be showcasing some personal projects I have done in order to better demonstrate my hands-on experience with various tools and technologies used in DevOps.

-🧑‍💻 My DevOps related skills are:
+🧑‍💻 My current and developing DevOps skills are:

 - AWS Services (EC2 | S3 | RDS | IAM | ECS & more)
 - IaC (AWS CloudFormation | Terraform)